Energy Independence

 At a Glance

-- In our 250th year, the United States is energy independent for the first time in generations.
+- In our 250th year, the United States is energy independent.
 We produce more energy than we consume.
 No foreign government controls our energy supply, our prices, or our foreign policy choices.

 - USLNG exports are not a threat to that independence.
 They are its commercial expression—proof that American energy abundance is real, durable, and globally competitive.